Pavan2280/RISC-V/README.md

 10. **Peripherals**
     - *Description*: Peripherals are external devices such as input/output controllers, timers, and more.
 They connect to the CPU, enhancing the system's functionality by allowing interaction with the outside world.

+For the consecutive labs, we will use the "RISC-V lab starting point code" from https://github.com/stevehoover/RISC-V_MYTH_Workshop.

+Use the following links : risc-v-starting-code-1 and risc-v-starting-code-2

 </details>

 <details>